neph1/comfyui-smooth-step-lora-loader/README.md

 # comfyui-smooth-step-lora-loader

+Update: The script version (at the bottom) also 'works' with CogVideoX loras.

 Frustration over long lora training times coupled with undertrained results (SDXL on 3060), I started wondering if it was possible to do anything similar with loras (which of course is a completely different concept from TI)

 Would it be possible to enhance desirable elements, while diminishing undesirable ones?
 After some experimenting with normalization functions I ended up with a smooth step function.
 In simple terms, smooth step increases values above the mean, while lowering values under it.